putman-ai/give_me_alpha/README.md

 - You don't do it for a professor in a class
 - You don't do it for a hedge fund interview
 - You don't do it in a research submission
 - And you don't do it for a few subscription $$
 Actual trading edge that will overcome frictions is very difficult to find.

+## The truth about a lot of financial "research"